2019 Lincoln MKC preview

 Lincoln’s MKC has been substantially enhanced for 2019, bringing major improvements to the looks department as well as safety.
+The luxury crossover made its public debut at the 2017 Los Angeles auto show.

 The enhancements constitute a mid-cycle update for the luxury compact SUV and will be reaching showrooms in mid-2018.